Planktomas/TrayAppUtility/README.md

 }
 ```

-Now every 30 seconds you'll see this toast notification:
+Now on startup and then every 30 seconds you'll see this toast notification:

 ![NAi1raRU7h](https://github.com/Planktomas/TrayAppUtility/assets/94010480/3202c028-3cca-4fdc-8e2b-7a1815ef9f9d)